cloudfoundry/docs-bosh/content/cli-v2.md

     Recreates VMs for specified instances.
 Follows typical instance lifecycle.

-    - `--skip-drain` flag skips running drain scripts; Also skips pre-stop scripts as of director version v270.0.0
+    - `--skip-drain` skip running drain scripts; Also skip pre-stop scripts as of director version v270.0.0
-    - `--fix` flag specifies to recover an instance with an unresponsive agent instead of erroring
+    - `--fix` recover an instance with an unresponsive agent instead of erroring
-    - `--canaries=` flag overrides manifest values for `canaries`
+    - `--canaries=` override manifest values for `canaries`
-    - `--max-in-flight=` flag overrides manifest values for `max_in_flight`
+    - `--max-in-flight=` override manifest values for `max_in_flight`
-    - `--dry-run` flag runs through as many operations without altering deployment
+    - `--dry-run` run through as many operations as possible without altering deployment
-    - `--converge` flag only converges the deployment with the last successful deployment state.
+    - `--converge` converge the deployment with the last successful deployment state.
 This flag is optional and is the default behavior.
 See [Deployment Convergence](deployment-convergence.md) for more details
-    - `--no-converge` flag only updates the specified instance with current instance state.
+    - `--no-converge` update only the specified instance with current instance state.
 See [Deployment Convergence](deployment-convergence.md) for more details

     ```shell
     bosh -e vbox -d cf recreate